 Education Director, IDSA Board of Directors

-All papers on the topic of DESIGN EXCHANGE between the academic and professional communities are welcome.
+All papers on the topic of Breaking Down Barriers between the academic and professional communities are welcome.
 We are looking specifically for design relevant topics in the following areas:

 KEY DATES AND DEADLINES

-- Notification of Acceptance of Papers will begin Monday, June 29.
+- Notification of Acceptance of Papers will begin in June.